SanjanaShambappa/ObjectRecognitionJava/README.md

-# Object Recognition using TensorFlow and Java
+# Object Recognition using tensorFlow and Java

 This project has been implemented to recognize an object from its image using a pre-trained InceptionV3 model which is trained to recognize objects from hundreds of classes including animals,birds,stationary,vehicles,etc.